dakrone/itsy/README.md

  42 #<State RUNNABLE>}

 (add-worker c)
-;; adds an additional thread worker
+;; adds an additional thread worker to the pool

 (remove-worker c)
 ;; removes a worker from the pool